 When you’re brand new to yoga, it can feel intimidating and be difficult to know exactly where and how to get started.
 Our Yoga for Beginners guide was created specifically for you—to give you all the tips, guidelines, and recommendations you will need to start a successful yoga practice.
 To ensure your success, we highly recommend you read this entire page before attempting any yoga.

 Yoga is a vast collection of spiritual techniques and practices aimed at integrating mind, body, and spirit to achieve a state of enlightenment or oneness with the universe.
 What is normally thought of as “yoga” in the West is really Hatha Yoga, one of the many paths of yoga.
 The different paths of yoga emphasize different approaches and techniques but ultimately lead to the same goal of unification and enlightenment.

-Regardless of what your goals or intentions are for starting a yoga practice, just the yoga poses themselves is a fantastic form of mental and physical exercise.
+Regardless of what your goals or intentions are for starting, just the yoga poses themselves is a fantastic form of mental and physical exercise.

 Is Yoga Right for You?

 If you have a medical condition or a recent injury, it can be challenging or dangerous to do certain types of yoga, specific poses, or breathing techniques.
 Usually, there are alternatives or modifications that can allow you to practice safely, and many common complaints have specific yoga therapy remedies.
-If you are recovering from an injury or are of poor health, we recommended consulting with a physician or other qualified health care professional before beginning a yoga practice.
+If you are recovering from an injury or are in poor health, we recommended consulting with a physician or other qualified health care professional before beginning yoga.

 How to Practice Yoga

 Yoga is typically performed in bare feet on a sticky yoga mat with optional yoga props.
 The yoga movements and poses require clothes that can stretch and move freely with your body.
 You can purchase clothing specifically designed for yoga practice, but you can probably put together a comfortable outfit from your existing wardrobe to get started.